w3f/PSPs/PSPs/psp-17.md

  /// * Panics with `ZeroRecipientAddress` error if recipient's address is zero. fn approve(&mut self, spender: AccountId, value: Balance);

- /// Atomically increases the allowance granted to `spender` by the caller on `delta_value`.
+ /// Atomically increases the allowance granted to `spender` by the caller by `delta_value`.
  /// Emits `Approval` event.
  ///
  /// **Errors**